 c.
 Finding an audience

 Your audience is your customers.
-The best thing an online business owner can do is know their customers.
+The best thing an online business owner can do is to know their customers.
 While it’s important to all business owners, it’s crucial online.
-You don’t communicate face to face, so it can be easy to feel disconnected.
+You don’t communicate face-to-face, so it can be easy to feel disconnected.

 While a good marketing strategy and online presence will help to sell your products, you don’t get the chance to persuade your customers in-store.
 So, you need to know what they’re looking for.